Fixing a leaky faucet or any faucet inside or outside of a home is a money-saving opportunity.

 This faucet at Canadian Tire was on sale at $51.99 instead of $64.99 making it $58.75 after tax.

-Continuing to research I found a valve replacement kit at Home Hardware for the ball assembly at a cost of $9.99 and then for the spring-loaded seats at a cost of $4.99 leading to a total cost of $16.93 inclusive of tax.
+Continuing to research I found a valve replacement kit at Home Hardware for the ball assembly for $9.99 and then for the spring-loaded seats for $4.99 leading to a total cost of $16.93 inclusive of tax.